VOTING

 -

-You must submit your registration application on or before Thursday, April 2nd.
+You must turn in your registration application on or before Thursday, April 2nd.

 -